jalexstark/heptodes/zebraix/doc/src/background/RatQuad.md

 ## Most-circular elliptical arc

-![Illustration of circular arc RQS (top-left) and an RQS found by affine transformation (top-middle).
+![Illustration of circular arc RQC (top-left) and an RQC found by affine transformation (top-middle).
 The top-right drawing shows an alternative pair of locations for the control points based on the a-b-c formulae in the text.
-The bottom row shows a similar set of RQSs, but for a quarter ellipse\label{figF}.](figs-ratquad/RatQuad-F.svg)
+The bottom row shows a similar set of RQCs, but for a quarter ellipse\label{figF}.](figs-ratquad/RatQuad-F.svg)

 Let